AbsolutDev/infoPad/README.md

 * ## Monitoring Network Devices and Services

-The module is accessed via a button in the app's menu:
+The module is accessed via the button from the app's menu:
 <figure>
   <img alt="Devices monitor button" src="./img/infoPad25.jpg" width="30%" height="30%" />
 </figure>
 <br>

 Devices and services are added in the **config.ini** file.
-While the player, server and router have their dedicated sections with specific settings (e.g. ports and protocol), any other devices are added as **[DEVICE]** along with a `display name`, `IP address`, its `kind` and `ignore` settings.
+While the player, server and router have their dedicated sections with specific settings (e.g. ports and protocol), any other devices are added as **[DEVICE]** along with a `display name`, the `IP address`, its `kind` and `ignore` settings.

 ```
 [PLAYER]